mfrayer/rmarkdown-ws/README.md

 Choose something that you can make simple figures from, or bring the code to make the figure, too.

-Finally, download this workshop.
+Finally, download this workshop using one of the two options below.

 1. With Git:
 ~~~~~~~~~~~~~~~~~~
 git clone https://github.com/mfrayer/rmarkdown-ws.git
 ~~~~~~~~~~~~~~~~~~
-2. Download from GitHub: Go to `https://github.com/mfrayer/rmarkdown-ws`, click `Clone or Download` and `Download Zip`.
+2. Download directly from GitHub: Go to `https://github.com/mfrayer/rmarkdown-ws`, click `Clone or Download` and `Download Zip`.

 ## Workshop Itinerary